 - Login to Azure Portal and Navigate to Intune Blade

-- Select Assignments, and Select +Assign button to create a new assignment.
-In the new assignment you will define all the details about Scope Tags, Scope Groups, and Member Group users.
+- Select Assignments, and Select the +Assign button to create a new assignment.
+In the new assignment, you will define all the details about Scope Tags, Scope Groups, and Member Group users.

 - Enter the Assignment name and Description.
-I have given Assignment name Mumbai Admins.
-You can give an appropriate name.
+I have given the Assignment name Mumbai Admins.
+You can provide an appropriate name.
 The description – this is the role assignment for Mumbai Admins.
-This admin shall have access to Mumbai location related objects and groups.
+This admin shall have access to Mumbai location-related objects and groups.

-- Click the Members (Groups) option and select Azure AD Group for Intune Admins who will be assigned to Intune role, scope tags, and scope groups.
-In my scenario, I have selected the AAD group which is created for Mumbai Intune Admins.
-Their admins will manage all deployments related to Mumbai location.
-Member Group users are the administrators assigned to this role.
+Click the Members (Groups) option and select Azure AD Group for Intune Admins, who will be assigned to Intune roles, scope tags, and scope groups.
+In my scenario, I have selected the AAD group created for Mumbai Intune Admins.

-- Click on Scope (Tags) and click on +Add.
+Click on Scope (Tags) and click on +Add.
 Make sure that you have completed the above section named “How to Create Intune Scope Tags?”.
-Select Intune Security Scope “Mumbai”.
-Click on Select the button.
+Select Intune Security Scope “Mumbai.”
+Click on the button.
 Click on OK.

 How to Change the Intune Scope Tags of Devices